EmployeeEmpowerment/EmpEmp/README.md

 $ cd EmpEmp
 ```

-Then install the needed gems (while skipping any gems needed only in production):
+Install the needed gems (while skipping any gems needed only in production):

 ```
 $ bundle install --without production